Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 West Virginia Stats and Trends

-- West Virginia's games this year have gone over the total in one out of three opportunities (33.3%).
+- West Virginia's games this year have gone over the point total one time in three opportunities (33.3%).

-- West Virginia is 2-1 against the spread and 2-1 overall in games when it records more than 17.0 points.
+- When West Virginia records more than 17.0 points, it is 2-1 against the spread and 2-1 overall.

-- When West Virginia piles up over 319.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- When West Virginia totals more than 319.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - This season the Mountaineers have turned the ball over seven times, while the Sooners have forced 7 turnovers.